 What differentiates Purdue’s LSS program from others?

 The Purdue program has a reputation for excellence among employers nationwide.
 Unlike many other LSS programs, we have developed proprietary, quality-assured content for each of our courses.
-Our program also is distinguished by the experience and expertise of our instructors, their hands-on approach to teaching, and their dedication to student success.
+Our program also is distinguished by the experience and expertise of our instructors, their hands-on approach to teaching, and their dedication to learner success.

 Are there prerequisites to Purdue’s online Lean Six Sigma courses?